getify/You-Dont-Know-JS/types & grammar/ch2.md

 Object.prototype.toString.call( true );		// "[object Boolean]"
 ```

-In this snippet, each of the simple primitives are automatically boxed by their respective object wrappers, which is why `String`, `Number`, and `Boolean` are revealed as the internal `[[Class]]` values.
+In this snippet, each of the simple primitives are automatically boxed by their respective object wrappers, which is why `"String"`, `"Number"`, and `"Boolean"` are revealed as the internal `[[Class]]` values.

 ## Boxing